PaymentsHandling webhooks

 Register your endpoint

-Section titled “Register your endpoint”Configure a single webhook URL per environment through your dashboard.
+Section titled “Register your endpoint”Configure a webhook URL per environment with PUT /clients/webhook.
 The platform will POST every event to that URL.

 When you register the endpoint, also configure a secretKey.
 Conomy uses it to sign every delivery with HMAC-SHA256, so your handler can verify the request came from Conomy and not from a third party.